-Method Contact Information Call 1-800-243-4636 (1-800-AGE-INFO) TTY 1-800-439-2370 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Write Call the number above for the address of the SHINE program in your area.
-Website https://www.mass.gov/health-insurance-counseling
+Method Contact Information CALL 1-800-243-4636 (1-800-AGE-INFO) TTY 1-800-439-2370 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Call the number above for the address of the SHINE program in your area.
+WEBSITE www.mass.gov/health-insurance-counseling